 Marlon Samuels has been one of the most talented batsmen West Indies cricket has seen in the modern era of the regional game.
-From a very young age, the selectors of West Indies cricket saw great promise in the Jamaican batsman.
-He started his Test career at the age of 19, without yet representing his Jamaica in a First Class match - so good was he.
+From a very young age, the selectors of Cricket West Indies saw great promise in the Jamaican batsman and started his Test career at the age of 19.
+At this point he had not yet represented Jamaica in a First Class match - his performance was that outstanding.
 There is a story that goes around that he used to skip his schoolwork on the basis that exams were irrelevant to future Test cricketers.

 As he gets ready to celebrate his 38th birthday in February, 2019, in the twilight of his career, Marlon would be eyeing a spot on West Indies' World Cup team, and to help bring home a trophy that has eluded the West Indies for far too long.